Elroy's Elliott Wave: Commodity Edition

 Welcome to the commodity edition of "Elroy's Elliott Wave Weekly."
 The aim of this series of articles is to review possible scenarios in various commodity markets using Elliott Wave, fractals and other technical analysis.
-It follows on from last week's introduction covering the higher time-frame charts.
+It follows on from last week's review and will also cover some new markets.

 Natural Gas (UNG)